Large-Scale Cilium Tuning Guide

 batch.kubernetes.io/controller-uid | Job controller UID |

-Configuration: Exclude these labels via extraConfig.labels so they don't participate in Identity calculation:
+Configuration: Exclude these labels via extraConfig.labels to prevent them from participating in Identity computation:

 extraConfig: